BakelLab/vRAPID/docs/README.md

 conda config --set channel_priority strict
 ```

-On the Mount Sinai 'Minerva' cluster we additionally recommend setting the conda environment `pkgs` and `envs` directories to your `work` folder, which has a much larger storage allocation (100-200 Gb) than the home folders (5 Gb).
+On the Mount Sinai (Minerva)[https://labs.icahn.mssm.edu/minervalab/minerva-quick-start/] high-performance computer cluster we additionally recommend setting the conda environment `pkgs` and `envs` directories to your `work` folder, which has a much larger storage allocation (100-200 Gb) than the home folders (5 Gb).
 The conda configuration commands to set the directories are as follows:

 ```
 mkdir -p /sc/arion/work/$USER/conda/pkgs